zephyrproject-rtos/zephyr/boards/arm/cc3220sf_launchxl/doc/cc3220sf_launchxl.rst

 =========

-It is possible to enable loading and debugging of an application via OpenOCD and gdb, by linking and locating the program completely in SRAM.
+It is possible to enable loading and debugging of an application via openocd and gdb, by linking and locating the program completely in SRAM.

 Prerequisites:
 --------------